 Join us for a unique and powerful experience in beautiful Bhutan.
-This expedition is designed for leaders working in purpose-led businesses who want to explore how to lead in the new economy.
+This expedition is designed for leaders working in purpose-led businesses or investors who want to explore the attributes required to thrive and flourish in the next economy.
 Our program will include personal and professional leadership experiences in the surrounds of an ancient and beautiful culture.

-Participants on our Bhutan expedition will be leaders within purpose-led businesses who are seeking an immersive personal development experience.
-Our expedition to Bhutan will be limited to 15 participants and will be hosted and led by the CEO of Small Giants, Daniel Almagor OAM, and the Secretary of the Gross National Happiness Centre, Dr Saamdu Chetri.
+Participants on our Bhutan expedition will be leaders within purpose-led businesses who are seeking an immersive personal development experience or investors who want to explore the attributes required to thrive and flourish in the next economy.
+Our expedition to Bhutan will be limited to 20 participants and will be hosted and led by Danny Almagor (CEO, Small Giants) and Dr. Julia Kim (Program Director, Gross National Happiness Centre, Bhutan).

 Gross National Happiness

-GNH is a unique approach to development, which originated in Bhutan.
-It aims to strike a balance between material and non-material values, prioritizing the happiness and well-being of humans and all life.
-The objective of GNH is to achieve a balanced and sustainable form of development which encompasses a range of domains each of which makes a vital contribution to our happiness This approach aims to balance modernity with tradition, material with spiritual, and economic with social, all within the broader context of ecological conservation.
+Gross National Happiness or GNH, is a holistic and sustainable approach to development which balances material and non-material values with the conviction that humans want to search for happiness.
+It aims to strike a balance between material and non-material values, prioritising the happiness and well-being of humans and all life.
+This approach aims to balance modernity with tradition, material with spiritual, and the economic with the social, all within the broader context of ecological conservation.